AIxRead

 English (United States)

-Helicobacter pylori is a type of bacteria that infects the stomach lining and is linked to ulcers and stomach cancer.
+A type of bacteria that infects the stomach lining, often linked to ulcers and gastritis.